Inochi2D/numem/README.md

    Once all owners are freed, the content of the `shared_ptr` will also be freed.

  * `weak_ptr` - This smart pointer is created via the `borrow()` function of `unique_ptr` and `shared_ptr`.
-   Weak pointers do not own the memory they reference, but nontheless keep track of the state of the state of the parent pointer.
+   Weak pointers do not own the memory they reference, but nontheless keep track of the state of the parent pointer.
    Weak pointers `get()` function will return `null` if the owners of the memory have freed it.

 # C++-style Vectors and Maps
 Numem includes `vector`, `map` and `set` types, which are alternatives to D dynamic arrays, associative arrays and sets.
 Each of these types are split in to their base type and a `weak` counterpart.
 The "strong" containers will free elements on removal, and the weak counterparts will not.

 The `nstring` type is a UTF-8 container for text, which uses `vector` as a backing store. `nstring` will automatically create null terminators when the string is modified.
-The functions `toCString()` and `toDString()` does not make copies of the string, but just returns a pointer to its start, or a slice of it (excluding the null terminator).
+The functions `toCString()` and `toDString()` do not make copies of the string, but just return a pointer to its start, or a slice of it (excluding the null terminator).
 This allows `nstring` to have excellent C interop at minimal performance cost.

 # Tracing leaks